 All such referrals are made with parental consent and require a signature.
-This may involve a conversation with the SENCO.
+This would involve a conversation with the SENCO.

-Parents and Carers of children who are on the SEND register are invited to regular Review Meetings where short term targets are agreed and progress to previous targets is reviewed.
+Parents and Carers of children who are on the SEND register are invited to regular Review Meetings where targets are agreed and co-produced and reviewed as part the Assess, Plan, Do, Review cycle.
 Pupils contribute through their One Page Pupil Profile which provides information as to how to help meet the child's needs.
 Where appropriate, children also attend these meetings to give their views.